top of page

 How long will the restoration take?

 Restoration is happening in phases as funding and resources allow.
 Significant progress has been made, but we still need the community’s support to reach the finish line.
-We will update the public regularly on milestones and next steps through our Restoration Progress page and newsletter.
+We will update the public regularly on milestones and next steps through our Restoration page and newsletter.

 Is this a religious project?